radiustechsystems/testnet-demo/README.md

 This guide runs through provisioning an RPC endpoint, using the faucet to mint tokens, and setting up your local environment to interact with the Radius Testnet using Hardhat and MetaMask.

+Note: This is a testnet so should be considered ephemeral.
+We may reset the state at any point.
+An announcement will be made on Slack should this become necessary.

 ## RPC Endpoint
 The first step to engaging the the testnet is provisioning an RPC endpoint.
 We're currently in invite-only mode, so you'll need to request an invite from the Radius team.
 Once you have an invite, you can provision an RPC endpoint from the dashboard: